tshead/align-trex-150x/canopy-modification.md

 at startup or during flight.

 Unfortunately, two out-of-the-box problems combine to make this difficult.
-First, if you watch closely, you will see that the battery connector flexes slightly when you try to snap the battery into place.
-Second, the stock 150X canopies (both plastic and fiberglass) prevent you from providing any support for the battery connector:
+First, if you watch the battery connector closely while inserting a battery, you will see that it flexes slightly, preventing the battery from snapping into place.
+Second, the vents in the stock 150X canopies (both plastic and fiberglass) prevent you from providing any support for the battery connector with a finger:

 ![](canopy-modification-before.jpeg)